PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 │   └── inference.pdmodel
 ```

 **Note**: The best model is from knowledge distillation training.
-If not knowledge distillation training, the best model would be saved in `output/PPLCNet_x1_0/best_model.pdparams`.
+If knowledge distillation training is not used, the best model would be saved in `output/PPLCNet_x1_0/best_model.pdparams`.

 <a name="6.1.2"></a>

 ### 6.1.2 Downloading Inference Model

-The process about exporting to Inference Model could be refer in [6.1.1 subsection](#6.1.1).
-And you also download directly.
+You can also download directly.

 ```
 cd deploy/models